ovn-org/ovn/Documentation/ref/ovn-logical-flows.7.rst

 ``enable-stateless-acl-with-lb`` is enabled, new stateless connections bypass connection tracking.

-- A priority 120 flow is added for each network function port *P* that is identical to the priority 100 flow except for additional match ``outport == P`` and additional action  ``ct_label.tun_if_id = reg5[16..31]``.
-In case packets redirected by network function logic gets tunneled from host1 to host2 where the network function port resides, host2's physical table 0 populates reg5[16..31] with the openflow tunnel interface id on which the packet was received.
-This priority 120 flow commits the tunnel id to the ct_label.
-That way, when the same packet comes out of the other port of the network function it can retrieve this information from the peer port's CT entry and tunnel the packet back to host1.
-This is required to make cross host traffic redirection work for VLAN subnet.
+- In inline: A priority 120 flow is added for each network function port *P* that is identical to the priority 100 flow except for additional match ``outport == P`` and additional action ``ct_label.tun_if_id = reg5[16..31]``.
+  In case packets redirected by network function logic get tunneled from host1 to host2 where the network function port resides, host2's physical table 0 populates reg5[16..31] with the openflow tunnel interface id.
+This flow commits the tunnel id to ct_label so the packet can be tunneled back to host1 when it comes out of the other port of the network function (required for cross host traffic redirection for VLAN subnet).

 .. _ls-out-13: